, , ,

 IRON MONKEY – Spleen & goad / VINYL LP

-SKU: AAA379 Categorías: , , ,
+SKU: N/D Categorías: , , ,

 Any self-respecting sludge fan knows that Iron Monkey created some of the best music in the genre during their initial run.
 With a self-titled debut (1997) and a worthy follow-up Our Problem (1998), the Nottingham marauders made some of the decade’s most infectiously violent and hateful music.
 With an impossibly groovy rhythm section, riffs both timeless and grating, and vocals that shouldn’t even be possible, it didn’t take long for the band to achieve cult status within the UK scene and beyond.
 Unfortunately, it also didn’t take long for the band to implode.
 The story of label issues, unsustainable tour antics, and a general self-destructive attitude has been well documented, and the tragic death of vocalist Johnny Morrow seemed to close the book of Iron Monkey forever.